Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Transfiguration and decoding.md

 	- 3 bytes are 24 bit, so there's 16 million+ colours possible with this system
 - CMYK:
 	- When printing coloured images, the CMYK model is used.
 Unlike RGB, this is not additive but subtractive colour mixing.
-	- Consists of cyan, purple, yellow, and black
+	- Consists of cyan, magenta, yellow, and black
 	- it consists of 4 byte, which is 32 bit

 ---